 For many years I taught art for the School District of Philadelphia, and then taught ten years online where I was inspired by my students.
-Now I manage the Lieberman Gallery at the Settlement Music School Germantown, satellite of Allens Lane Art Center.
+Now I manage the Lieberman Gallery at Settlement Music School Germantown, satellite of Allens Lane Art Center.

 I paint because it creates a link with others, and connects me to my feelings and felt sense.
-The process of painting is visual communication with the world, and it provides an unexpected new perspective, a sense of place.
+The process of painting is visual communication with the world, and it provides an unexpected new perspective, a sense of place and kinesthetic sense.